 Client: The Congressional Research Service

 After the completion of the highly successful 2004-2005 capstone project, "Voting Systems and Election Reform: What Do Election Officials Think?", the Congressional Research Service agreed with the principal investigators from the school that another study would be useful after the 2006 election.
-The second study focused on three topics:

 Client: Filene Institute for Credit Union Research

 This project explored the role of the board of directors in decision-making during mergers and acquisitions.
 Mergers are a viable and wide-spread growth strategy for many credit unions.
 The study considered how the board engaged or disengaged in the process of working through issues related to mergers and acquisitions.
 Merger opportunities are strategic decision opportunities for organizations, and boards are critical to ensuring good decision-making.

 Client: Congressional Research Services

 Congressional Research Service (CRS) requested the assistance of the graduate students at Texas A&M University to evaluate the awareness and utilization of federal programs and policies passed by Congress that are aimed at facilitating the post-Katrina recovery of New Orleans.
 Federal programs enacted and/or expanded to benefit residents in the New Orleans area post-Katrina include, but are not limited to, tax incentives for businesses to rebuild and hire workers, such as the Small Business Administration Disaster Loan Program; the Stafford Act programs, including FEMA grants and assistance; the Gulf Opportunity Act of 2005 (GoZone); the Katrina Emergency Tax Relief Act of 2005 (KETRA); and the Community Development Block Grant (CDBG) funding, which includes the Road Home program.
 The study will allow Congress to examine the effectiveness of the funds allocated.
 In addition, students provided Congress with recommendations based on the findings of their research.